 If you have acne-prone skin, you would benefit from a light, astringent serum to keep your face moisturized and nourished without clogging pores.
 And you will also want to use as a toner, either Bragg’s apple cider vinegar, or organic witchhazel – or both combined (witchhazel-based toner is the best for your skin, as it will not dry it out like an alcohol-based toner would).
 Toner is a must in any skin care regimen because it firms, tightens and tones the skin.

 If you are 25 or older, I would highly recommend using an anti-aging facial serum.
 It’s never too early to start nourishing aging skin.
 As your skin ages, it loses its elasticity and starts to sag.
 Without proper moisture and nourishment, you may end up looking like an American bulldog by the time you are 60.
 Sorry, it’s truth – and the truth hurts…

 Let’s get started!

-FIRST, you will choose your carrier oil.
-This will be your main ingredient.
-Your “base oil.”
-Below are a list of very light base oils that will penetrate your pores quickly and not leave your skin feeling coated or sticky:
+FIRST, choose your carrier oil – which is your main ingredient.
+It’s also known as the “base oil.”
+Below are a list of very light base oils that will penetrate your pores quickly and not leave your skin feeling sticky or greasy:

 - Argan oil (for dry, aging, oily, normal, or acne-prone skin)